 Now only did Drake’s 69-yard touchdown feature Patriots tight end Rob Gronkowski hitting the ground like a 300-year-old oak tree as he tried tackling the speedy running back, it ended in complete pandemonium and a hero’s welcome in the locker room from coach Adam Gase and the rest of his Miami teammates.

-This NFL season has been full of ups and downs, but it’s going to be hard to top this play the rest of the season, and we’ll be seeing Kenyan Drake outrun Rob Gronkowski to the end zone to cap the Miracle in Miami for a long time.
+Every NFL season is full of ups and downs, but it’s going to be hard to top this play for a long time.
+We’ll be seeing Kenyan Drake outrun Rob Gronkowski to the end zone to cap the Miracle in Miami for a long time.